blayes/blayes.github.io/_pages/about.md

 Funding
 ======
-I am very thankful to the Office of Naval Research and National Science Foundation, Division of Mathematical Sciences for funding our group's research.
+Thanks to the Office of Naval Research and National Science Foundation, Division of Mathematical Sciences for funding our group's research.

 ![](/images/nsf.png) ![](/images/onr.png)